House 4006

 (5) A method for determining the number of new employees hired during a grant year;

-(6) A method for the business to report annually to the division the number of eligible positions and, if applicable, expansion positions for which the grant is to be made;
+(6) A method for the business to report annually to the division the number of eligible positions for which the grant is to be made;

 (7) A requirement that the business report to the division annually the aggregate amount of withholdings during the grant year;